greg-raven/Uncommon-Sense/_posts/2023-01-30-laissez-faire-has-not-failed.md

 ---
-title: 'Laissez-faire has not failed'
+title: "Laissez-faire has not failed"
 layout: post
 categories:
 - truth